DeanMichael/recipe-ai/README.md

 # 🧑‍🍳 Recipe Matcher (Plantjammer-Inspired)

-An expirement in vibe coding, in order to bring back a beloved app that no longer exists.
+An expirement in vibe coding, in an attempt to bring back a beloved app that no longer exists.

 ---